aldolat/private-content/readme.txt

 2. The shortcode in action.
 On the left, the text revealed to Administrators only; on the right, the page as seen by lower roles (Editors, Authors, etc., or simply readers).

 == Upgrade Notice ==

+= 6.1 =

+Now Administrators can always read text for custom roles, unless a `role="custom-only"` option has been used.

 = 2.0 =